-\For periods prior to January 1, 2023, the allowance for loan losses was based on probable and estimable losses inherent in the loan portfolio.
+Prior to the adoption of CECL on January 1, 2023, the allowance for loan losses was based on probable and estimable losses incurred in the loan portfolio.
+A summary of changes in the allowance for loan losses and period-end loans including accrued interest is as follows:

 To mitigate risk of loan losses, the Association may enter into guarantee arrangements with certain GSEs, including the Federal Agricultural Mortgage Corporation (Farmer Mac), and state or federal agencies.
-These guarantees generally remain in place until the loans are paid in full or expire and give the Association the right to be reimbursed for losses incurred or to sell designated loans to the guarantor in the event of default (typically four months past due), subject to certain conditions.
-The guaranteed balance of designated loans under these agreements was \$70,516, \$23,020 and \$22,764 at December 31, 2023, 2022, and 2021, respectively.
-Fees paid for such guarantee commitments totaled \$135 for 2023 and less than \$1 for 2022 and 2021.
+These guarantees generally remain in place until the loans are paid in full or expire and give the Association the right to be reimbursed for losses incurred or to sell designated loans to the guaranter in the event of default (typically four months past due), subject to certain conditions.
+The guaranteed balance of designated loans under these agreements was \$64,458, \$70,516, and \$23,020 at December 31, 2024, 2023, and 2022, respectively.
+Fees paid for such guarantee commitments totaled \$109, \$135, and less than \$1 for 2024, 2023, and 2022 respectively.
 These amounts are classified as noninterest expense.